UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Smart meters emit very low RF bursts, resulting in significantly less exposure than common devices like cell phones.

-We know that health concerns are a major reason some homeowners hesitate to accept smart meters.
-The worry typically centers on Radio Frequency (RF) radiation.
-It’s true that smart meters emit RF waves to communicate, much like your cell phone or Wi-Fi router does.
-However, the exposure levels are vastly different.
+We know that health and privacy concerns are a major reason some homeowners hesitate to accept this new infrastructure.
+The worry typically centers on Radio Frequency (RF) radiation and data security.
+It’s true that smart meters emit RF waves to communicate across neighborhoods, much like your cell phone or Wi-Fi router does.
+However, the everyday exposure levels are vastly different.

 Can You Opt Out of a Smart Meter?